Letters From Those Impacted by

 Thanks again for all your hard work. --Exiter of several WCG offshoots

-Comment: Read: Where Do I Find the "One True Church"?
+Comment: Read: Where is the True Church?

 October 9, 2010